harshita-priya1/harshita-priya1/README.md

 ### Hi there 👋
+I'm an aspiring front-end developer with evolving expertise, complemented by hands-on ML and backend exposure.

 <!--
 **harshita-priya1/harshita-priya1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.